St. David’s School of Nursing

 Graduate nursing students must successfully pass a criminal background check and submit a clean drug screen, consistent with the requirements for our clinical partners, prior to admission.
 A valid social security number is required by the St. David's School of Nursing's clinical partners for the background check administered through a third-party vendor.
 All graduate nursing students are subject to random or for cause drug screens throughout the program.

-Students will be required to notify the Director of the School of Nursing of any type of arrest, conviction or change in physical or mental health status during their time in the nursing program.
-The seriousness of the infraction or condition will determine the actions the director will need to implement with respect to our clinical affiliation agreements.
-Our clinical partners require this oversight by the SON director.
+Students will be required to notify the Graduate Program Director and Director of the School of Nursing of any type of arrest, conviction or change in physical or mental health status during their time in the nursing program.
+The seriousness of the infraction or condition will determine subsequent actions taken to remain in compliance with clinical affiliation agreements.
 Failure to notify will be considered an Honor Code and Nursing Ethics violation.

 Dang, Stephanie Lan, Lecturer, Nursing, M.S.N., University of Texas at Austin